Steward and the King, The

 "I spoke with him, and he knew me.
 He asked if I was Prince now, then the battle took back his attention.
 I saw his banner," he smile grew wider.
 "It is magical, so bright it shines.
 Thorongil, yes.
 But the King's tree?"

 "Do you feel hope now?
 Hope and Fate ride with him, it seems.
 He came not to die with us here, as you thought.
 There may yet be victory."

 When the fighting was done, and the last invader slain, Aragorn and Eomer rode together toward the broken gates.
 A man on a fast horse rode to meet them, out of the late day's shadows.
 Behind the man Aragorn saw a vision, brief but vivid.
 The city in gold sunlight, banners and trumpets.
 The man hailed them in a loud voice.

-“Eomer,” Boromir said when close enough.
-“Your sister still breathes, but may not last to evening.
-You should come quickly if you can.”
+That must be Thorongil, Boromir thought as he approached, but he greeted the man he knew first.
+"Eomer," he said.
+"Your sister still breathes, but may not last to evening.
+You should come quickly if you can."

 "I may be able to help," Aragorn said.

 "Then I bid you also come.
 Her need is great, Thorongil.
 My brother told me you would come."
 Boromir returned his gaze, full aware of the reaction, and not surprised by it.
 He was right.
 He did not react when I called him "Thorongil", but when I said Faramir's name.
 He bowed his head to them both.
 "I thank you for your rescue.
 I had feared that my city would fall."